-- personal illness or disability;
+- (1) personal illness or disability;

 - (2) employment purposes including the business of the Public Body; or

 - (3) a family or other emergency.

+- (4) unexpected childcare obligations

 IV.
 Procedures for Authorizing Electronic Attendance.

 The following procedures are required before a member of the Public Body is authorized to attend a meeting of that Public Body electronically: